unik-name/docs.unikname.network/docs/registering-as-delegate.md

 ## Registering as a delegate

 Congratulations!
 Now that you have:
-* a cryptoaccount with some UNS
+* a cryptoaccount with some UNIK
 * a @unikname linked to your cryptoaccount

 Now, you can register as a delegate!